 Generally, the accounting period consists of 12 months.
 An accounting period varies from business to business or entity to entity.
-A company or any business accounting period starts from January to December as an accounting year.
-While some entities’ accounting period starts from April to March.
-And the beginning of companies or business periods differs.
+The accounting period of any company starts from January to December but its not a thumb rule to use January to December accounting period, it may vary from company to company according to their needs and policies.

-There are eight accounting steps; each step is important and cannot be missed.
-One of the main duties of an accountant or bookkeeper is to keep track of and ensure the accounting cycle.
+There are eight steps of accounting cycle; each step is important and cannot be missed.
+One of the main duties of an accountant or bookkeeper is to keep track of and ensure accuracy of the accounting cycle.
 The cycle repeats itself every fiscal year as long as a company or business remains.
 The eight steps of accounting cycle are as under:

-After recording journal entries for transactions, the next step is to post entries to the individual ledger.
-Posting is summarizing in the ledger accounts the information contained in the journal.
-Where one can summarize all the transactions related to that account.
+After recording journal entries for transactions, the next step is to post entries to the individual ledger accounts.
+Posting is summarizing of the information contained in the journal, where one can summarize all the transactions related to that account.

-Adjustments are made at the end of the accounting period.
+Adjustments are journal entries made at the end of the accounting period.
 Adjusting entries are made that allocate income and expenses to their proper period.
-This is done for the accruals and deferrals in the accounts.
+The pupose of adjusting entries is to comply with revenue recognition and matching principle.

 In the end, bookkeepers or accountants close the revenue and expense accounts and zero them out for the next accounting cycle.
 This enables them to compare two periods and see if a business or company has improved or declined in its financial health.

-A post-closing trial balance is a trial balance taken after closing entries.
+A post-closing trial balance is a trial balance prepared after closing entries.
 It serves as a check on the accuracy of the closing process and ensures that books are in balance at the start of the new accounting period.
 However, it excludes all temporary accounts since they have been closed.
-It updates the retained earnings accounts to their proper ending balance.
+It only includes permanent accounts or balancesheet items.